adilio/qrcheck/README.md

 **Symptoms**: Slow threat analysis, timeouts

 **Solutions**:
-- External APIs like URLVoid can take 1-2 seconds (this is normal)
+- External APIs like Google Safe Browsing or AbuseIPDB can add ~500ms (expected)
 - Functions may be slow on first use (cold start)
 - Too many concurrent requests can cause delays